dpinela/mmm/mw-protocol.md

 # The Hollow Knight MultiWorld Protocol

-The HK MultiWorld and ItemSync mods and server use a custom binary protocol to communicate.
+The HK MultiWorld and ItemSync mods and server use a custom binary protocol over TCP to communicate.
 This protocol was, until now, undocumented and the only reference was the [MultiWorld source code][mwsrc] itself; this document aims to rectify that.

-It covers both the details of messages are encoded, and the overall flow of messages during operation.
+It covers both the details of how messages are encoded, and the overall flow of messages during operation.

 [mwsrc]: https://github.com/Shadudev/HollowKnight.MultiWorld/